 The Welsh Ministers may, under section 29 of the FRSA 2004, provide and maintain, or contribute to the provision and maintenance of, any equipment, facilities and services they consider appropriate for promoting the economy, efficiency and effectiveness of fire and rescue authorities.
 They may also establish and maintain any organisation they consider appropriate for the same purpose.
 Charges may be imposed for the use of equipment, facilities and services provided by the Welsh Ministers or any organisation established or maintained by them.

 Fire and rescue authorities are local authorities for the purposes of Part 1 of the Local Government Act 2003 which relates to local authority capital finance and accounts.
-They are also local government bodies for the purpose of the Public Audit (Wales) Act 2004 and are therefore subject to audit by the Auditor General for Wales and must comply with the requirements of the requirements of that Act and the regulations made under it.
+They are also local government bodies for the purpose of the Public Audit (Wales) Act 2004 and are therefore subject to audit by the Auditor General for Wales and must comply with the requirements of that Act and the regulations made under it.